ucsdcses/tridev/index.md

 In terms of a formula if you want to count more precisely:

-- Each quiz counts for credit if you submit and get more than 1/2 of the questions correct
+- Each quiz counts for credit if you submit and get at least 1/2 of the questions correct
 - Each week counts for credit if you get credit for 2/3 of the quizzes
 - Weeks are counted independently (we are not totalling all of the quizzes and